ExoticDG/WeatherAlerts/README.md

 >

 >[!IMPORTANT]
->This application is only avalible for Android[^1].
-As of 1/23/25 I will not be porting this to iOS[^2] and dont plan on ever doing so, due to multiple reasons such as my dislike for iOS[^2] and the diffrences in coding apps for each operating system.
+>This application is only available for Android[^1].
+As of 1/23/25 I will not be porting this to iOS[^2] and don't plan on ever doing so, due to multiple reasons such as my dislike for iOS[^2] and the differences in coding apps for each operating system.